tensorflow/addons/.github/ISSUE_TEMPLATE/feature-request.md

 **System information**
 - TensorFlow version (you are using):
 - TensorFlow Addons version:
-- Is it in the tf.contrib (and where):
+- Is it in the tf.contrib (if so, where):
 - Are you willing to contribute it (Yes/No):

 **Describe the feature and the current behavior/state.**